 The losses caused to customers by an interruption in electricity supply are taken into account as an item comparable to costs, i.e. price tags are developed for different type of interruptions.
 The Energy Market Authority has not set specific targets for electricity quality improvement.
 The outturns required of system operators must be equal to the average outturns of previous years.
-However, the regulation model encourages system operators to improve the quality of electricity supply, because the fewer the interruptions, the higher the system operator's rate of return.
+However, the regulation model encourages system operators to improve the quality of electricity supply, because by having fewer and shorter interruptions compared to avarege level of previous years the system operator is allowed to have higher rate of return.
 Similarly, electricity quality impairment lowers the permitted rate of return for the system operator.